carpentries-incubator/hermes_metadata_lesson/episodes/xml_schema.md

 <xs:import namespace="http://www.w3.org/XML/1998/namespace" schemaLocation="http://www.w3.org/2001/03/xml.xsd">
 ```

-The schemaLocation refers directly to the associated schema - the xsd file - whose specifications are adopted for the document.
+The schemaLocation refers directly to the associated Schema - the xsd file - whose specifications are adopted for the document.
 Special software (validators) can be used to check whether an XML document conforms to the technical rules specified in an xsd file.

 ### Simple Element

-A simple XML element is defined in the schema by the specification xs:element and minimum the attributes name and type.
+A simple XML element is defined in the Schema by the specification xs:element and minimum the attributes name and type.

 ```xsd
 <xs:element name=“descriptive name“ type=“string“>